wp-plugins/wp-retina-2x/readme.txt

 3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 3.0.0 =
+* Add: Link to logs from the dashboard (if logs are available), and possibility to clear it directly.
+* Add: Replace the Full-Size directly by drag & drop in the box.
+* Change: Picturefill script to 'v2.2.0 - 2014-02-03'.
+* Change: Enhanced logs (in debug mode), much easier to read.
+* Change: Dashboard enhanced, more clear, possibility of having many image sizes on the screen.
+* Fix: Better handing of non-image media and image detection.
+* Fix: Rounding issues always been present, they are now fixed with an 2px error margin.
+* Fix: Warnings and issues in case of broken metadata and images.
+* Add: (PRO) New pop-up screen with detailed information.
+* Add: (PRO) Added Retina for Full-Size with upload feature.
+Please note that Full-Size Retina also works with the normal version but you will have to manually resize and upload them.
+* Add: (PRO) Option to avoid removing img's src when using PictureFill.
+* Info: The serial for the Pro version can be bought at http://apps.meow.fr/wp-retina-2x.
+Thanks for all your support, the plugin is going to be 3 years old this year! :)

 = 2.6.0 =
 * Add: Support Manual Image Crop, resize the @2x as the user manually cropped them (that's cool!).